confluentinc/event-streaming-patterns/docs/compositional-patterns/pipeline.md

+---
+seo:
+  title: Pipeline
+  description: Perform a complex operation on a series of events, in an event stream or table, through a series of independant processing stages.
+---

 # Pipeline

 A single [Event Stream](../event-stream/event-stream.md) or [Table](../table/state-table.md) can be used by multiple [Event Processing Applications](../event-processing/event-processing-application.md), and its [Events](../event/event.md) may go through multiple processing stages along the way (e.g., filters, transformations, joins, aggregations) to implement more complex use cases.